-Neil DeGrasse Tyson Throws Shade On ‘Game Of Thrones,’ Solves Dragon Mystery
+Neil DeGrasse Tyson Throws Shade On ‘Game Of Thrones,’ Explains Dragon Fire

 — Neil deGrasse Tyson (@neiltyson) September 24, 2017

-In their article “What Are the Colors of a Fire & How Hot Are They?“, Sciencing explains the color of a fire’s flames depend on how hot they are.
+In their article “What Are the Colors of a Fire & How Hot Are They?,” Sciencing explains the color of a fire’s flames depend on how hot they are.
 Flames glow red at 1,112-1,832 degrees Fahrenheit, burn orange at 1,832=2,192 degrees Fahrenheit, and blaze yellow at 2,192-2,552 degrees Fahrenheit.
 When the fire gets hotter, “the flame color moves into the blue/violet end of the visible spectrum.”
 In other words, it turns blue.

 Arsenic and various lead compounds can also create a blue flame, but they’re highly toxic.
 While the Night King would have no scruples about having Viserion spew forth toxic blue flames, you wouldn’t want to try that at home.

 Neil deGrasse Tyson also notes the biophysics of Game of Thrones‘ dragons are spot-on.

 “Good Bio-Physics in #GameOfThrones,” he noted on Twitter.
 “The Dragon Wingspans are sensibly large, as their body weight would require for flight.”

 Good Bio-Physics in #GameOfThrones: The Dragon Wingspans are sensibly large, as their body weight would require for flight. pic.twitter.com/gzD5wI38u5